 I felt the hairs on the back of my neck prickle to attention.
 I didn't need to see the face to recognize his voice.
 I legitimately took a couple of calming breaths before turning slowly to face them.

 If he had recognized me from behind, he didn't give anything away.
-He just gave me a nod, politely tipping his imaginary hat at me, as he and Sean moved to place their case on the table.
+"Jayne."
+He just gave me a nod, politely tipping his imaginary hat at me, and he and Jeremy moved to place their case on the table.

 Without breaking eye contact with me, Dan gave each of them an appreciative pat on the back as they walked by.